 During the placement, successful students will also have the opportunity to attend training and networking opportunities within the LIDo Doctoral Training Programme.
 This will give direct access to our PhD students and provide the opportunity to experience a PhD programme environment first-hand.

-Students will receive a stipend at at least national minimum wage level based on a full-time working week of 36 hours, on-going dedicated lab supervision as well as a LIDo PhD student ‘buddy’ to help you make the most of your experience.
+Students will receive a stipend at at least London Living Wage level based on a full-time working week of 36 hours, on-going dedicated lab supervision as well as a LIDo PhD student ‘buddy’ to help you make the most of your experience.
 The placement will end with a presentation afternoon and reception, where students have the opportunity to win an all-expenses-paid place on the LIDo Annual Retreat.

 Each year LIDo hosts a free one-day event for potential research students who identify as from a BAME background.